-A Observe ESD precautions when working inside your K3.
+⚠ Observe ESD precautions when working inside your K3s or K3.
 Wear an ESD wrist strap or frequently touch an unpainted metal ground while working.

-Remove the chassis stiffener bar that runs across the top of the K3 (see Figure A-2.
-Removing the Chassis Stiffener Bar.).
+Remove the stiffener bar that runs across the top of the chassis (see Figure A-2).